 Michael Lee-Chin, is Chairman of Portland Holdings Inc. Sold AIC's Canadian retail investment fund business to Manulife Financial August 12, 2009.
 Stepped down as Chief Executive Officer of AIC Limited on October 4, 2006.
+Net worth December 2015, USD $2.1 billion (CAD $2.95 billion).

 Mr. Lee-Chin was racked by Forbes Magazine as the 937th (2010) richest person in the world with a net worth of $1 billion but was dropped from the magazines billionaires list for 2011/2012.
-However on Canadian Business magazine's 100 Richest Canadians list 2013, his net worth was estimated at CAD $2.02 billion (USD $1.90 billion as of Nov., 2013).
+However on Canadian Business magazine's 100 Richest Canadians list 2013, his net worth was estimated at CAD $2.02 billion (USD $1.90 billion on Nov., 2013).

 Born in Port Antonio, Jamaica in 1951, Michael immigrated to Canada in 1970 to study civil engineering at McMaster University in Hamilton, Ontario.
 After beginning post-graduate studies, Michael decided to explore career opportunities within the mutual fund industry.
 At the age of 26, Michael became a financial advisor and, with growing success, progressed to the position of branch manager.